TimoLassmann/Phenoparser/scripts/README.md

 SNGVTREF="/usr/local/src/vt/hg19/hg19.fa.gz"
 # this is the directory where the VEP binary lives
 SNGVEPBIN="/usr/local/src/vep/"
-# this is the directory where VEP can store temporary files
+# this is the directory where VEP has installed its cache and plugins
 SNGVEPTMP="veptmp"
 # this is the directory where the bgzipped genome assembly file for VEP lives
 SNGVEPREF="/path/to/bgzipped/Homo_sapiens.GRCh37.dna.primary_assembly.fa"